nats-io/nats-architecture-and-design/adr/ADR-32.md

      */
     version: string,
     /**
-     * Subject where the service can be invoked
+     * Root subject of the service
      */
-    subject: string
+    root_subject: string
 }
 ```